CraterCrash/godot-orchestrator-docs/docs/getting-started/introduction/first-look-at-the-plugin.md

 :::

 :::tip
-If you want to change the default format used by the plug-in, this can be done in the `Project > Project Settings` dialog.
+If you want to change the default format used by the plug-in, this can be done in the `File > Settings` dialog.
-Simply open the dialog and navigate to the `Orchestrator > Settings` section where you will find the `Storage Type` configuration option.
+Simply open the dialog and navigate to the `Editor > Settings` section where you will find the `Storage Format` configuration option.
 Here you can select between either **Text** or **Binary**, which controls the default format used when creating new Orchestrations.
 :::